greenbluelab/musterstadt-giesst-pumpen-harvester/README.md

 ![](https://img.shields.io/badge/Built%20with%20%E2%9D%A4%EF%B8%8F-at%20Technologiestiftung%20Berlin-blue)

-# Giess den Kiez Pumpen aggregation from OSM
+# Musterstadt Gießt – Fountain aggregation from OSM

 This is a Docker based GitHub Action to aggregate pumps data from OpenStreetMap and to store them in a geojson file.
 It is defined in [./action.yml](./action.yml)

-The aggregated data is used to provide locations and information about the street pumps in the frontend of [Gieß den Kiez](https://github.com/technologiestiftung/giessdenkiez-de).
+The aggregated data is used to provide locations and information about the public fontains in the frontend of [Musterstadt Gießt](https://github.com/greenbluelab/musterstadt-giesst) and uses Dresden as an example city.
-The [Overpass API](http://overpass-api.de) for OSM is used to retrieve the data, by fetching all nodes with tag `"man_made"="water_well"` and `"description"="Berliner Straßenbrunnen"`.
+The [Overpass API](http://overpass-api.de) for OSM is used to retrieve the data, by fetching all nodes with tag `"amenity=fountain"` in the search area of `"name=Dresden"`.

 The corresponding query is defined in the script [fetch.py](/fetch.py).
 It can be overriden by providing a custom overpass query statement.